Xavinooo/freebox/README.md

 # freebox
 Better HomeAssistant freebox integration

-Forked from the [official Freebox Integration](https://www.home-assistant.io/integrations/freebox/), but the lack of maintainment and pull request validation, I've decided to fork it and do my own modification, specific to my need.
+Forked from the [official Freebox Integration](https://www.home-assistant.io/integrations/freebox/), but due to the lack of maintainment and pull request validation, I've decided to fork it and do my own modifications, specific to my need.

 ## Fix
 - Fix non reuse of service name